Mothers (2010 film): Production

 Mothers is international co-production, that mingles fiction with documentary.

 The film was written and directed by Milcho Manchevski, and produced by Christina Kallas.
 Vladimir Samoilovski was the director of photography, David Munns was the production designer, Zaklina Stojcevska edited the film, and the music was composed by Igor Vasilev - Novogradska.
-Principal photography took place in three areas in Macedonia: Mariovo, Kicevo and Skopje, Macedonia.
+Principal photography took place in three areas in North Macedonia: Mariovo, Kicevo and Skopje, North Macedonia.

 Release

 Mothers premiered at the Toronto International Film Festival and had its European premiere in the Panorama section of the 61st Berlin International Film Festival.

 Reception

 Critical reception

 Natasha Senjanovic of The Hollywood Reporter said "Manchevski mixes fiction with documentary in a film that hits home on an emotional rather than intellectual level".

 Diego Pierini writing in LoudVision said Mothers is a very strange film, sometimes sophisticated, poignant and often elliptical.[...]
 One of the most interesting and original filmmakers of recent years [...]
 One of those authors who are not afraid to face the genres and to push the boundaries.